 We wanted to visit in October 2019 but luckily checked their website first and saw that the tasting room was closed until 1 November for renovations.
 It also gave opening times for the summer high season from 1 November to 28 February.
 When we rocked up at the security gate in February 2020, we were turned away.
 The tasting room had still not reopened although the website hadn’t been updated to reflect that.

 When I phoned later to find out why, I heard that when they built a new tasting room they had to reapply for a liquor licence because it was on a different part of the property.
 And now they wait for the wheels of bureaucracy to grind their slow dance.
 So although I tried twice, I still can’t tell you about the wines or the wine tasting experience here.
+[Update October 2023: The Rocket Bar wine tasting venue is open every day so you can pop in for casual a tasting.]

 On the same property are a boutique hotel and La Colombe, one of Cape Town’s most world famous fine dining restaurants.